oracle/weblogic-azure/aks/updateAppTemplate.md

 #### Example Parameters JSON

-This is an example to deploy Java EE application in `samplecontainer` to the WebLogic cluster, using Oracle base image.
+This is an example to deploy Java EE application in `samplecontainer` to the {{ site.data.var.wlsFullBrandName }} cluster, using Oracle base image.
 The parameters using default value haven't been shown for brevity.

 ```json